The Barnabas Institute

 Programs

-Practical help in living a Christian life is provided through the Barnabas Institute's Center for Christian Community, located at 3600 Cerrillos Road, Suite 712, Santa Fe, NM.
+Practical help in living a Christian life is provided through the Barnabas Institute’s Center for Christian Community, located at 1925 Aspen Drive, Suite 901A, Santa Fe, NM.
 The Center provides information about events and other news about the Christian Community in its newsletter, On the Way with Barnabas, as well as in the Santa Fe Local Information section of this Web site.

 The Barnabas Institute also reaches out to the general public through articles in the press about its nationally recognized research, as well as through conferences and publications.